 Mega Charizard Y

-One of the Mega Evolutions of Gen I's Fire starter, Charmander, Mega Charizard Y is the best counter for Cobalion.
+One of two Mega Evolutions of Gen I's Fire starter, Charmander, Mega Charizard Y is the best counter for Cobalion.
 If it were possible to bring more than one Mega Evolved Pokémon, a team of Mega Charizard Y could wipe the floor with this Sword of Justice.
-The restrictions of Mega Pokémon, not to mention the difficulty of Mega Raids mean that can't happen, but you can bring along one Mega Charizard.
-This Fire and Flying type takes half damage from Steel and half damage from Fire, but quad damage from Rock.
+This Fire and Flying type takes reduced damage from Steel and Fire, but increased damage from Rock.
 Fire Spin and Blast Burn are the moves you'll want your Mega Charizard Y to know for this fight.

 Mega Charizard X

-A close second, Mega Charizard X is a superb counter for Cobalion.
-As a Fire and Dragon type, it doesn't resist Cobalion's Fighting type attacks like Mega Charizard Y, but it only takes half damage from Rock type attacks.
+While not as great as Mega Charizard Y, Mega Charizard X is a superb counter for Cobalion.
+As a Fire and Dragon type, it resists Steel type moves, but takes increased damage from Rock type attacks.
 I wouldn't reccomend Mega Evolving this Pokémon just for this Raid, but if you already have one Mega Evolved, it is your best option.
 You'll also want your Mega Charizard X to know Fire Spin and Blast Burn for this fight.

 A Fighting a Steel type first encountered in the Sinnoh region of Gen IV, Lucario takes half damage from Steel type attacks and quarter damage from Rock, but double damage from Fighting.
-Still, with Counter and Aura Sphere, it out performs other Fighting types in this Raid.
+Still, with Counter and Aura Sphere, it's an excellent choice for this Raid.
 It's first stage is still relatively uncommon though, showing up exclusively in eggs, so you might not have more than one or two powered up.

 Yet another Mega Pokémon for the list, Mega Houndoom is the Mega Evolved version of Gen II's Houndoom.
-As a Dark and Fire type takes double damage from both Rock and Fighting type attacks, but it resists Steel and only takes quarter damage from Psychic.
-Plus, as a Mega Pokémon, it will boost the damage of other Fire types in the Raid.
+As a Dark and Fire type takes double damage from both Rock and Fighting type attacks, but it resists Steel and Psychic.
+As a Mega Pokémon, it will boost the damage of other Fire types in the Raid so if it's safe to do so, coordinate with your Raid party.
 Fire Fang and Flamethrower is the moveset you're looking for.

 A Fighting type originally encounters in Gen V's Unova region, Conkeldurr is more accessible and affordable than most of the Pokémon on this list.
 This is because its first stage, Timburr has been featured in events, and it benefits from Trade Evolution, leaving lots of Candy left over to power it up.
 It takes double damage from Zen Headbutt, but only half from Stone Edge.
 You'll want your Conkeldurr to know Counter and Dynamic Punch for this Raid.